indic-transliteration/sanscript.js/README.md

     Sanscript.t('a \\a', 'itrans', 'devanagari'); // अ a Sanscript.t('\\##aham', 'itrans', 'devanagari'); // ##अहम्

+### Transliterating to lossy schemes
+A **lossy** scheme does not have the letters needed to support lossless translation.
+For example, Bengali is a lossy scheme because it uses `ব` for both `ba` and `va`.
+In future releases, Sanscript might let you choose how to handle lossiness.
+For the time being, it makes some fairly bad hard-coded assumptions.
+Corrections and advice are always welcome.

+### Transliteration options
+You can tweak the transliteration function by passing an `options` object:

+    var output = Sanscript.t(input, from, to, options);

+`options` maps options to values.
+Currently, these options are supported:

+* `sgml` - If true, transliterate SGML tags as if they were ordinary words (`<b>iti</b> --> <ब्>इति</ब्>`).
+Defaults to `false`.
+* `virama` - If true, put a virama after every word-final consonant.
+If false, use Hindi-style transliteration (`ajay -> अजय`).
+Defaults to `true`.

 Adding new schemes
 -----------------------------
 Adding a new scheme is simple: